holguinj/docs-git-workflow/workflow.markdown

 **Important:** You can amend commits all you want *if and only if* those commits have not been pushed to puppetlabs/puppet-docs.

-If you made a typo in your last commit message or forgot to add a file, you can use `git commit --amend` to go back and fix it.
+If you made a typo in your last commit message or forgot to add a file, you can use `git commit --amend` to open up your last commit message and fix it.
 If you're comfortable with [interactive rebasing](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) then you're welcome to use it, but it shouldn't be strictly necessary.

 Related reading: